nutanix/libvfio-user/docs/vfio-user.rst

   * ``VFIO_IOMMU_DIRTY_PAGES_FLAG_GET_BITMAP`` requests from the server to return the dirty bitmap for a specific IOVA range.
-The IOVA range is specified by a "VFIO bitmap range" structure, which must immediately follow the "VFIO dirty bitmap" structure.
+The IOVA range is specified by a "VFIO Bitmap Range" structure, which must immediately follow the "VFIO Bitmap" structure.
 See `VFIO Bitmap Range Format`_.
     This operation is only valid if logging of dirty pages has been previously started.

   These flags are mutually exclusive with each other.

-This part of the request is analogous to vfio's ``struct vfio_iommu_type1_dirty_bitmap``.
+This part of the request is analogous to VFIO's ``struct vfio_iommu_type1_dirty_bitmap``.

 .. _VFIO Bitmap Range Format: